MichaelTaylor3D/chia-changelist-generator/README.md

 ### Usage

 **1. Configuration**:
-Although initialized with the aforementioned default setup, you can modify it:
+Although initialized with a default configuration, you can easily modify it:

 ```javascript
 const changeListGenerator = require('chia-changelist-generator');